jamktiko/Puzzlepunk/documentation/Project-plan.md

 * Test the puzzles and their appeal, the general mechanics and how people interact with them
 * Test the difficulty of the puzzles, and make sure we have a lean difficulty curve
 * The UI is usable, understandable and does not get in the way
+* The early prototype of the game will be published on Steam for testers and people to play

 ### Project Ending

+The project will end once the first chapter is complete and the team is satisfied with the changes made based on the feedback from the testing phases.
+The game will be released on the Steam store page, and will be accompanied by marketing material.
+Development of the other chapters may continue based off of feedback from our product.

 ## Project Resources